Khloe Kardashian’s Ex-Boyfriend French Montana Declares Their Love Was ‘Real’ In New Interview

-Khloe Kardashian’s relationship with Tristan Thompson and Lamar Odom have dominated headlines about her over the years.
-So, it might be easy to forget that she once dated rapper French Montana.
+Khloe Kardashian’s relationship with Tristan Thompson and Lamar Odom have dominated headlines over the years, so it might be easy to forget that she once dated rapper French Montana.

 French, whose real name is Karim Kharbouch, recently gave an interview to Haute Living and made some revelations about his relationship with Khloe.
-During the chat he confirmed that their romance was real, insisting that they had “real” feelings for each other.
+During the chat, he confirmed that their romance was real, insisting that they had “real” feelings for each other.

 “The love was real,” he said.
 “When the love was like that, it’s always going to be like that.”